Mamutt7/Automation-with-Azure-CLI/README.md

 ## What I Learned
 This project enhanced my skills in using Azure CLI for automated cloud resource management, handling capacity constraints programmatically, and deploying secure, efficient cloud infrastructure.

----

-## Additional Information
-To run this automation project, you can find the full script in this repository, and feel free to adapt it to other regions or configurations as needed.